KevinCoble/swift-libsvm/README.md

     Pre-computed kernels,
     kernel caching,
     'shrinking',
-    model persistance (yet - I hope to add this)

 Most other features are supported.
 Features/options are set by setting attributes on the SVMModel class

 The data is provided by a 'DataSet' class I created for a machine learning library.
 The SVMTests.swift file shows examples of data set creation, training, and subsequent classification of data.
+It also has (commented out) examples of storing/retrieving SVM models to disk files